Woolwich: Early history

 It is generally believed that the name Woolwich derives from an Anglo-Saxon word meaning "trading place for wool".
 It is not clear whether Woolwich was a proper -wich town, since there are no traces of extensive artisanal activity from the Early Middle Ages.
 However, in 2015 Oxford Archaeology discovered a Saxon burial site near the riverside with 76 skeletons from the late 7th or early 8th century.
 The absence of grave deposits indicates that this was an early Christian settlement.
 The first church, which stood to the north of the present parish church, was almost certainly pre-Norman and dedicated to Saint Lawrence.
 It was probably rebuilt in stone around 1100.

 From the 10th till the mid-12th century Woolwich was controlled by the abbots of St. Peter's Abbey in Ghent.
 This may have been a result of a gift of 918 from Ælfthryth, daughter of King Alfred and Countess of Flanders, in that case the first recorded grant of English lands to a foreign ecclesiastic institution.
 As a result of this tenure Woolwich is not mentioned in the Domesday Book; it is thought that the 63 acres listed as Hulviz refer to North Woolwich, which was then uninhabited.
 Some of the Ghent lands passed to the royal manors of Dartford and Eltham as early as 1100; the larger part of the parish, referred to as the manor of Woolwich but in effect not a full manor, became an Eltham dependency in the 14th century.
 Not included were a riverside quay held by Holy Trinity Priory, a wharf held by St Mary's Priory, Southwark, and land around Plumstead owned by Bartholomew de Burghersh, 2nd Baron Burghersh, later referred to as the Burrage Estate.

 Medieval Woolwich was susceptible to flooding.
 In 1236 many were killed by a flood.
 Woolwich Ferry was first mentioned in 1308 but may be older.
 Around Bell Water Gate some private shipbuilding or repair may have existed in the 15th century.
 A windmill was mentioned around 1450.
-Several pottery kilns have been discovered north of Woolwich High Street and Beresford Street, testifying of a perhaps unbroken tradition of pottery production from at least the 14th century until the 17th century.
+Several pottery kilns have been discovered north of Woolwich High Street and Beresford Street, testifying to a perhaps unbroken tradition of pottery production from at least the 14th century until the 17th century.